 The denim industry needs to keep pushing for more transparency throughout the whole production chain and bring more information to the customer about the products they are buying.
 This market is driven primarily by price, but sustainability needs to be seen as equally important.
 I am always astonished how little the end consumer actually knows about the sustainability of the products they buy, I think we can improve greatly on this with better, clearer marketing.

 We will always refer back to the heritage of denim but we need to look forward to a new era.
-There is always a cycle of fashion and denim has its highs and lows, it has however over time broadened in category and now many more guises.
+There is always a cycle of fashion and denim has its highs and lows, it has however over time broadened in category and now comes is many more guises.

 We need to move forward and face the challenges of change, embrace new yarns, technologies and production methods to meet the needs and wants of the future consumer.